Metro Ligero: ML2

-Line ML-3
+Its two terminus stops are both within Madrid: the southern end is at Colonia Jardín, where it interchanges with Metro Ligero line ML3 and the standard Metro line 10, while in the north it terminates at Estación de Aravaca, which has an out-of-station interchange with Aravaca station on the Madrid Cercanías network.
+The remaining eleven stops are all in Pozuelo de Alarcón; this gives the line a total of thirteen stops, of which all but three are at ground level.

-Line ML-3 also opened on 27 July 2007, between Colonia Jardín and Puerta de Boadilla, with 13.7 km and 15 stations, two of which are underground.
-The two are Colonia Jardín and Montepríncipe (which is in an open cut between two separate tunnels).
-Line ML-3 serves Ciudad de la Imagen, an employment centre with an audiovisual theme, and ends in Boadilla del Monte.
-The first 50 to 75 m of track are shared with Line ML-2.
-As with Line ML-2, Line ML-3 serves the western suburbs of Madrid.
-Both lines are in a special fare zone designated as "Metro Ligero Oeste".
-Provision has been made for three additional stations on the line: Retamares Oeste, Ciudad Financiera Este, and Ciudad Financiera Oeste.
-None of the three are scheduled to open until further development takes place.
+ML3

-Line ML-4
+Like the ML2, line ML3 runs predominantly west of Madrid; it connects the capital with the southern edge of Pozuelo de Alarcón and the municipality of Boadilla del Monte.
+It opened on the same day as the ML2 and measures 13.7 km.

-The Parla Tram, which opened on 6 May 2007, is also known as ML-4.
+The line shares its eastern terminus with the ML2 at Colonia Jardín, which also connects to Metro line 10.
+Of the fifteen stops on the line, one (Colonia Jardín) is in Madrid, five (between Ciudad de la Imagen and Retamares inclusive) are within Pozuelo de Alarcón, while eight (between Prado del Espino and the eastern terminus at Puerta de Boadilla inclusive) are located in Boadilla del Monte.
+The two stops at Montepríncipe and Ventorro del Cano, while adjacent to the Montepríncipe urban area of Boadilla del Monte, are actually located within the boundaries of the city of Alcorcón, despite lying over 5 km northwest of Alcorcón's city centre.

 Rolling stock

 The three Metro Ligero lines are operated by a fleet of 70 low-floor Alstom Citadis model 302 trams.
 Unlike the Madrid Metro, trams operate on the right.
 The trams have a maximum speed of 70 km/h and are capable of carrying 200 passengers, 54 seated.
 They are currently assembled into 30 m train-sets, but are designed so that they can be expanded to 45 m in the future.

 The Citadis 302 model as used on the Metro Ligero is similar to those used by the Parla Tram in the southern suburb of Parla.
 However, those used on the Metro Ligero are painted red and blue, while the trams used in Parla are lime green.

 Car 153 was loaned to Buenos Aires starting in 2008 for use on the Tranvía del Este demonstration tram service at Puerto Madero.

-In May 2009, six (165-170) were sold to TransAdelaide for use on the Glenelg line in Adelaide, Australia.
+In May 2009, six (165–170) were sold to TransAdelaide for use on the Glenelg line in Adelaide, Australia.
 In December 2017, Adelaide received a further three (150, 154, 155).